 Asana boasts a number of intuitive tools to help any team keep work organized and projects on time, including workflow management and powerful timelines to help visualize all project components.

-While remote work tools like Asana, Slack, Proofhub and Trello are not design collaboration tools, they are extremely useful for keeping track of tasks and activities between teams and project managers.
+While remote work tools like Asana, Slack, Proofhub and Trello (or one of the Trello alternatives) are not design collaboration tools, they are extremely useful for keeping track of tasks and activities between teams and project managers.
 They can also significantly help increase productivity and efficiency within design teams.
 Also, there are sales and marketing remote work tools you should know about, like PR outreach software Respona.
 Additionally, file sharing tools like Dropbox and prototyping tools for design teams like Invision can be used for Sketch file sharing and design collaboration by designers and design teams.